 S&G begins producing jail locks, becoming one of the largest manufacturers of the specialty lock well into the 1950s.

-James Sargent himself installs the first Sargent Time Lock in the First National Bank of Morrison, Illinois, where it remains for nearly 40 years.
+James Sargent himself installs the first Sargent Time Lock in the First National Bank of Morrison, Illinois, where it remained for nearly 40 years.

 Sargent connects one of his combination locks to a delay timer, inventing the first Time Combination Lock, a lock that remains locked for a predetermined amount of time after the combination is dialed.